Abhishekkaddipudi/modelLab/README.md

         -   'CatBoostRegressor'
         -   'LGBMRegressor'

++ Can also be used for the custom models
 ### GETTING STARTED
 This package is available on PyPI, allowing for convenient installation through the PyPI repository.